-(a) Basis of preparation
+(a) Basis of preparation and statement of compliance

-The statement of financial position has been prepared in accordance with International Financial Reporting Standards ("IFRS") relevant to preparing such a financial statement.
+The statement of financial position has been prepared in compliance IFRS Accounting Standards relevant to preparing such a financial statement.

-IFRS requires management to exercise its judgement in the process of applying the Partnership's accounting policies and making certain critical accounting estimates that affect the reported amounts of assets, liabilities, income, and expenses during any reporting period.
+IFRS Accounting Standards requires management to exercise its judgement in the process of applying the Partnership's accounting policies and making certain critical accounting estimates that affect the reported amounts of assets, liabilities, income, and expenses during any reporting period.
 Actual results could differ from those estimates.
-The following is a summary of material accounting policies used by the Partnership in the preparation of its statement of financial position.
+The following is a summary of significant accounting policies used by the Partnership in the preparation of its statement of financial position.